Mass in special relativity: Conservation versus invariance of mass in special relativity

-Closed (meaning totally isolated) systems
+Closed systems

 All conservation laws in special relativity (for energy, mass, and momentum) require isolated systems, meaning systems that are totally isolated, with no mass–energy allowed in or out, over time.
 If a system is isolated, then both total energy and total momentum in the system are conserved over time for any observer in any single inertial frame, though their absolute values will vary, according to different observers in different inertial frames.
 The invariant mass of the system is also conserved, but does not change with different observers.
 This is also the familiar situation with single particles: all observers calculate the same particle rest mass (a special case of the invariant mass) no matter how they move (what inertial frame they choose), but different observers see different total energies and momenta for the same particle.

 Conservation of invariant mass also requires the system to be enclosed so that no heat and radiation (and thus invariant mass) can escape.
 As in the example above, a physically enclosed or bound system does not need to be completely isolated from external forces for its mass to remain constant, because for bound systems these merely act to change the inertial frame of the system or the observer.
 Though such actions may change the total energy or momentum of the bound system, these two changes cancel, so that there is no change in the system's invariant mass.
 This is just the same result as with single particles: their calculated rest mass also remains constant no matter how fast they move, or how fast an observer sees them move.

 On the other hand, for systems which are unbound, the "closure" of the system may be enforced by an idealized surface, inasmuch as no mass–energy can be allowed into or out of the test-volume over time, if conservation of system invariant mass is to hold during that time.
 If a force is allowed to act on (do work on) only one part of such an unbound system, this is equivalent to allowing energy into or out of the system, and the condition of "closure" to mass–energy (total isolation) is violated.
 In this case, conservation of invariant mass of the system also will no longer hold.
 Such a loss of rest mass in systems when energy is removed, according to E = mc where E is the energy removed, and m is the change in rest mass, reflect changes of mass associated with movement of energy, not "conversion" of mass to energy.